tcltk/tcllib/embedded/md/tcllib/files/modules/mime/mime.md

   - <a name='4'></a>__::mime::getheader__ *token* ?*key* &#124; __\-names__?

-    This command returns the header of a MIME part, as a list of strings\.
+    Returns the header of a MIME part as a dictionary with possibly\-redundant keys\.

-    A header consists of zero or more key/value pairs\.
-Each value is a list containing one or more strings\.
+    If *key* is provided, then a list of values of matching names, without regard to case, is returned\.

-    If this command is invoked with the name of a specific *key*, then a list containing the corresponding value\(s\) is returned; instead, if \-names is specified, a list of all keys is returned; otherwise, a serialized array of keys and values is returned\.
-Note that when a key is specified \(e\.g\., "Subject"\), the list returned usually contains exactly one string; however, some keys \(e\.g\., "Received"\) often occur more than once in the header, accordingly the list returned usually contains more than one string\.
+    If __\-names__ is provided, a list of all keys is returned\.

   - <a name='5'></a>__::mime::setheader__ *token* *key value* ?__\-mode__ __write__ &#124; __append__ &#124; __delete__?

-    This command writes, appends to, or deletes the *value* associated with a *key* in the header\.
-It returns a list of strings containing the previous value associated with the key\.
+    If __append__ is provided, creates a new header named *key* with the value of *value* is added\.
+If __write__ is provided, deletes any existing headers whose names match *key* and then creates a new header named *key* with the value of *value*\.
+If __delete__ is provided any existing header having a name that matches *key* is deleted\.
+Returns a list of strings containing the previous value associated with the key\.

     The value for __\-mode__ is one of: